TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Lighting.md

-Focusing on the single-scattering case, this involves determining the _self-shadowing_ (transmission of light directly from the sun through the clouds to the raymarch point), as well as the scattering _phase function_ that gives the probability of the light being scattered in a given direction
+Focusing on the single-scattering case, this involves determining the _self-shadowing_ (transmission of light directly from the sun through the clouds to the raymarch point), as well as the scattering _phase function_ that gives the probability of the light being scattered in a given direction.

+This means that the fraction of the light intensity being scattered is given by `transmittance * phase`, where `transmittance` is the transmittance from the sun to the current point, and `phase` is the phase function evaluating the fraction of scattering from that point in the direction of the camera.

 In addition, we will also discuss techniques to approximate visual results of multiple scattering events using our single-scattering machinery.